seprob/ansible-apache/README.md

 apache_keep_alive_timeout: 5
 ```

-How to wait for the next request after finishing the last one.
+How long to wait for the next request after finishing the last one.